iliasgnrs/buddystat/clickhouse/MIGRATION.md

 # 2. Copy to your local machine or transfer directly to new server

-scp /tmp/clickhouse-data.tar.gz user@new-server:/tmp/
+scp /tmp/clickhouse-data.tar.gz root@clickhouse:/tmp/

 On New Server:

-# 1. Upload the docker-compose file and create .env
+# 1. Upload the docker compose file and create .env

 # Create .env file with your settings: